vinefeeder/Sundry/Subtitle Translate Workflow/README.md

 Run the python file mux_prompt to batch mux the existing videos with its new subtitle track

 **qsm files**

-If you have subtitle files in qsm format use the converter to change to srt
+If you have subtitle files in qsm.mp4 format (from yt-dlp) use the converter to batch change them to srt format before language translation